PragathiNS/AviationAccidentReport/README.md

 ### Built With
 - **RDF** - Resource Description Framework.
 The RDF data model is similar to classical conceptual modeling approaches (such as entity–relationship or class diagrams).
 It is based on the idea of making statements about resources (in particular web resources) in expressions of the form **subject–predicate–object**, known as **triples**.
 The subject denotes the resource, and the predicate denotes traits or aspects of the resource, and expresses a relationship between the subject and the object.
 - **SPARQL** - SPARQL Protocol and RDF Query Language, a semantic query language for databases, able to retrieve and manipulate data stored in Resource Description Framework (RDF) format.
-- **Google Visualization API**
+- **Google Visualization API** - Refer the documentation [here](https://developers.google.com/chart/interactive/docs/reference)
-- **Fuseki server**
+- **Fuseki server** - It is a SPARQL server.
+You can read about it [here](https://jena.apache.org/index.html)

 ### Description of Datasets
 1. **Dataset 1567**</br>